Zymergen Debuts Automation Business and Shares Program Portfolio at 40th Annual JP Morgan Healthcare Conference

 Delivering platform expertise and developing novel microbes, molecules and materials for customers across a variety of markets

 SAN FRANCISCO, Jan.
-10, 2022 (GLOBE NEWSWIRE) -- Biotechnology company Zymergen (ZY, Financial) today announced a new Automation business and updated portfolio, further refining the company’s focus on high-value solutions where its proprietary platform can provide distinct advantages.
+10, 2022 (GLOBE NEWSWIRE) -- Biotechnology company Zymergen (ZY) today announced a new Automation business and updated portfolio, further refining the company’s focus on high-value solutions where its proprietary platform can provide distinct advantages.

 Zymergen’s Automation business delivers proven automation technology to organizations interested in improving the throughput, efficiency, and reliability of their lab operations.
 Automation technology has advanced slowly over the last decade, resulting in largely under-automated labs, limiting scientific progress, growth, and scalability.
 Zymergen recognized this technology gap early in its history.
 Unsatisfied with existing off-the-shelf solutions, they created a patented full-stack automation system that meets the needs of dynamic lab operations with integrated hardware and custom software, dramatically improving performance and reducing workloads from months to days.